thomonarch/bootloader-resurrection-toolkit/toolkit/shutdown_fix.md

 # Windows Shutdown Loop Fix

-This guide will explain how to fix the issue where Windows refuses to shut down and returns to the login screen.
-# Windows Shutdown Loop Fix

 This guide explains how to fix the issue where Windows refuses to shut down properly.
 Common symptoms include:

 - You click Shut Down, the screen goes black, and then the system jumps back to the lock screen.